I love this quote, “do what you’d do if you felt most secure.”

 Why does feeling matter at all?

 As human beings, feelings point us back to our nature.
 We aren’t just thinking or believing beings, we’re feeling beings.
 Feelings flow from what we think and believe, but ultimately it’s feelings that carry the most weight.
 For instance, you can live a life thinking, believing, and doing all the right things, and still fall short.
 If you don’t feel loved, you don’t have squat.
-And need to figure out how to love ourselves.
+And the biggest leap we all need to take is learning how to love ourselves.
 If we’re not connected to the type of love that radiates from within, we’re stuck with conditional love.
-And that won’t do the trick.
+And that won’t do the trick over the long haul.
 Probably most importantly, feelings point us back to an essential truth.
-Love is what sets us free.
+Love is what ultimately sets us free.

 So back to Meister Eckhart’s idea of doing what you’d do if you felt most secure.
-Well, think that through.
-If you felt absolutely secure, you wouldn’t need anything.
+Let’s pause to think that through.
+If you felt absolutely secure, you wouldn’t actually need anything.
 Desire would go away.
+Doubt and fear too.
 You’d be left with love, so you’d act out of love.
-Love provides the keys to our freedom.
-This quote is a doozie, as it challenges us to reflect on what it would take for us personally to love and free ourselves.
+Love provides the keys to actualize freedom.
+This quote is a doozie, as it challenges us to reflect on what it would take for each of us to love and free ourselves.

 So today, I want to encourage you reflect on feeling as a path to love and freedom.
 But just for a bit.
 Remember, thinking is not enough.
 Feeling is what’s important.
 By learning to engage feeling, we get a compass to find our way home.